cdisc-org/cdisc-rules-engine/README.md

 - Install the requirements.

-`python -m pip install -r requirements.txt` # From the root directory

-`python -m pip install -r requirements-dev.txt` # From the root directory (this will install dev dependencies like black, flake8, pytest etc.)
+`python -m pip install -r requirements-dev.txt` # From the root directory

 ### **Running The Tests**